 What does “market competition,” “competing works” or “comparable books” mean?

-As I explain in my longer post on your “competing works” section, this section serves two interrelated purposes.
+As I explain in my longer post on your “competing works” section, this section serves three main purposes.
 First, it establishes that there is, in fact, a healthy market for your book (a perennial concern of editors).
-Second, it gives your editor an idea of your “scholarly orbit” and how your book distinguishes itself from existing monographs.
+Second, it gives your editor an idea of your “scholarly orbit” and audience.
+Third, it helps you show how your book distinguishes itself from existing monographs.